3 Ways To Tell A Coworker That You Need Support At Your Workplace

 Prepare beforehand

 It may be difficult for someone else to know how to help you if your request is unclear.
-To request help professionally and respectfully, let the other person know how they can best help you.
-If you’re asking for guidance or support with a project, consider listing the steps of the project and the duties each of you could assume.
-Write down the time commitment and requirements.
+To request help professionally and respectfully, let the other person know directly and specifically how they can best help you.
+If you’re asking for guidance or support with a project or specific clients, consider explaining the steps of the project and the duties each of you could assume.
+Write down the time commitment and requirements to the best of your ability.
 Understand that they may be doing you a favor by helping, so talk about ways you may be able to support them in return.

 Use effective communication techniques